Simply-Static/simply-static/readme.txt

 * clear PHP_AUTH_USER and PHP_AUTH_PW on disabling/clearing basic auth options
 * improved version output in admin UI
+* fixed position for pro recommendation (top-right instead of center of the card header)

 = 3.3.1 =